 - If you are a member of an unemployment fund, for example as part of a trade union membership, submit an application for earnings-related unemployment allowance to your unemployment fund.

-We recommend that you send your application and supporting documents in the OmaKela e-service (available in Finnish and Swedish).
+We recommend that you send your application and supporting documents in the OmaKela e-service (available in Finnish and Swedish). available in Finnish and Swedish).
 You can also use OmaKela to check if any supporting documents are missing or if your application should be supplemented in some other way.

-If you also need social assistance, you must first register as an unemployed jobseeker on Job Market Finland and apply for unemployment benefits and, if necessary, general housing allowance.
+If you also need social assistance, you must register as an unemployed jobseeker on Job Market Finland.
+First, apply for other benefits, such as general social security benefit and general housing allowance.